 Choose audio formats that sound the best.
 Lossless digital formats such as FLAC (Free Lossless Audio Codec), for example, are of higher quality than lossy compressed formats like mp3 (MPEG-1 Audio Layer III).
 The quality of streaming audio is notoriously bad, though some services offer hi-fi formats.

 Related article: Are Audio Amplifiers Analog Or Digital Devices?

 With the ability to adjust the relative levels of bass, midrange and treble (or more sophisticated bands), a listener can dial in his or her preferred balance.
 This can also help make up for lacklustre response in specific frequency bands in a less-than-ideal system.

-To learn more about audio equalization, check out my in-depth article The Complete Guide To Audio Equalization & EQ Hardware/Software.
+To learn more about audio equalization, check out my Complete Guide To Audio Equalization & EQ Hardware/Software.